 If you are invited for an audition, please make sure that, if there is a script available, you have read the play so that the director can have a fruitful dialogue with you.
 If you have been called for an audition at short notice this may not be possible and will, of course, be taken into account.
 If the production is a new play, we will endeavour to send you the relevant scenes.

 Please be in good time for your appointment.
 If you have to cancel or are going to be late please let us know.

-After your interview we will let you know via your agent if we are able to offer you work.
-We will try to be as clear as possible as to when we hope to make a decision; however, please don't assume that, if you have not heard from us for a week or so we will not be making an offer - putting the right cast together is like a complicated jigsaw and can take a long time.
+After your audition we will let you know via your agent if we are able to offer you a role.
+We will try to be as clear as possible as to when we hope to make a decision; however, please don't assume that, if you have not heard from us for a week or so that we will not be making an offer - putting the right cast together is like a complicated jigsaw and can take some time.